CRI-MotionLab/movuino-firmware-esp32/README.md

 # movuino esp32 firmware

-this is a port of the esp8266 version of the movuino firmware for use with the movuina software (cri-motionlab's movuino-firmware repository).
+this is a port of the esp8266 version of the movuino firmware (cri-motionlab's movuino-firmware repository) for use with the movuina software.

-everything is supposed to work the same, except the access point mode which is not enabled here (configuration must be achieved using osc messages through the serial port).
+everything is supposed to work the same, except the status led which is not present anymore on the esp32 version of movuino.

 ### how to flash this firmware